HomeDev GuideAPI Reference

 });

 Each scheme has a different purpose.
-For example, the authenticate scheme is used for authenticating the user and the challenge scheme is used for triggering a new login flow for a specific scheme.
-All methods for authenticating, signing-in, signing-out, and challenging have an override where one can explicitly specify which scheme to use.
+For example, the authenticate scheme is used to authenticate the user, and the challenge scheme triggers a login flow for a specific scheme.
+Authenticating, signing-in, signing-out, and challenging methods have an override where one can explicitly specify which scheme to use.
 If not specified, the default scheme is used.

-Example on how to use a specific scheme:
+Example of how to use a specific scheme:

 await HttpContext.SignOutAsync("another-scheme");